 Patients with symptomatic lordosis typically either have extremely severe curvatures, some other spinal abnormality or are actually suffering from psychological back pain using the lordosis as a convincing camouflage explanation for the mindbody symptoms.

 It is crucial to remember that if the back muscles are caused to contract chronically, the spine can suffer a loss or exaggeration of the typical curvature.
-In these instances, the lordotic alteration is merely an effect, not a diagnosis unto itself.
+In these instances, the lordotic alteration is merely an effect of some other source process, not a diagnosis unto itself.

 For true lordosis-related back or neck pain, there are only a few real treatment options: